 anxiety disorders

-Panic Disorder/Agoraphobia spacer Posttraumatic Stress Disorder & Trauma
+Panic Disorder/Agoraphobia Posttraumatic Stress Disorder & Trauma

-Specific Phobias spacer Hypochondriasis
+Specific Phobias Hypochondriasis

 General Information about Anxiety Disorders.
 There are several different anxiety disorders experienced by adults, and they are all characterized by pervasive feelings of excessive, irrational fear and distress.
 The anxiety and related symptoms can significantly interfere with one's daily activities, work responsibilities, and relationships.
 Each, however, has its own distinct features.
 Please click on the disorders listed above to read a brief description of the symptoms specific to each anxiety disorder.
 You may also find the Anxiety Disorders Association of America website to be of help.